Can you simplify your homeschool life?

 If you’re not a natural at fun (like I’m not), then practice practice practice having FUN.

-If you’re kids are asking you to have teatime together with their dollies, write it in your calendar.
+Sometimes, if your kids are asking you to have teatime together with their dollies, write it in your calendar.

 If your son is routinely asking you to look at his Lego build or his online chess moves, do it.
 (You don’t have to change what you’re doing every time someone asks, but routinely shifting will never be a regret: you want to engage in what your kids are interested in when they play: you’re creating amazing memories in these stolen moments.)